10 Tips on How to Split Finances in a Blended Family

 How to split finances in a blended family?

-You can engage the services of a financial planner to map out how obligations and debts incurred with a previous spouse will be handled.
+You can engage the services of a financial planner to plan how to handle obligations and debts incurred by a previous spouse.

 Besides, discuss how new spouses and children will be protected financially.